 Sometimes things in our past keep coming into our mind or our childhood family circumstances cause intrusive thoughts and unresolved issues around traumatic events cause emotional dysregulation, guilt, low self esteem, depression and affect life in the 'here and now'

 If you are feeling that you would like to talk things through, counselling is often really helpful to help you know that you are not alone and there is someone to listen and understand your feelings.
 At times you may have talked to friends and family but do not wish to burden them too much.
-Often feelings of inadequacy and high expectations of ourself can keep us from seeking help.
+Often feelings of inadequacy and high expectations of ourselves can keep us from seeking help.
 Do contact me and see if we can find a way forward.

 I hold a point of view that everyone is valuable and that life is a gift; to be lived to the fullness possible within the circumstances faced.
 I generally have a positive outlook on life and I am well motivated to navigate difficult situations.
 I too have needed outside help when life has been tough and counselling has been very helpful and although challenging, I have always valued these times of change.
 I consider all human beings to be of value and significance and consider it a privilege to walk alongside another person, accepting of others without prejudice.

 I expect you may like to know why I became a counsellor.
 I started my counsellor training after I quickly found I needed more skills to help people who were sharing life issues with me when I worked for a charity in the 1990's.
-I had previously worked in an office, in sales and as an employment consultant.
+I had previously worked in an office, in sales and as an employment consultant and manager.
 I have worked with people from all 'walks' of life and realise that it is not what has happened to you in life, it is what you do with what happens in life that has the biggest effect.
-I have been counselling now for over 14 years and have experienced a wide range of life situations, so you will not shock me with what you want to share and I look forward to journeying with you.
+I have been counselling now for over 20 years and have experienced a wide range of life situations, so you will not shock me with what you want to share and I look forward to journeying with you.

 How counselling may help